badoo/Chateau/readme.md

 ##### Data Layer

 Finally the data layer contains interaction with the network, databases or other locations where data can be retrieved or stored.
-Changing the underlying implementation should not effect the other two layers.
+Changing the underlying implementation should not affect the other two layers.

 ##### Further reading